nikhildurgesh0915/react-native-dynamic-icon-switcher/README.md

 ---

 ### 4. 🔥 Firebase Integration Summary
-We integrated Firebase into the project to enable remote dynamic icon switching functionality.
-Below are the key steps performed:

-Firebase Project Setup: A new Firebase project was created via the Firebase Console and the Android app was registered.
+Firebase enables remote delivery of icon and app name switching.
+Here's what was configured:

-SHA Keys Configuration: We added both the SHA-1 and SHA-256 keys from the development machine to enable authentication
+🔐 SHA Keys: Added both SHA-1 and SHA-256 keys in Firebase Console

-google-services.json File: The configuration file (google-services.json) was downloaded and placed under the android/app/ directory.

-Gradle Configuration: Firebase SDK was integrated by modifying build.gradle files:

-Applied com.google.gms.google-services plugin.

-Added Firebase dependencies to support analytics.
+📁 google-services.json: Downloaded and added to android/app/

+⚙️ Gradle Setup: Applied Firebase plugins and dependencies in both root and app-level build.gradle

+🌐 Remote Config: Keys like icon_name determine what alias is enabled

 ---

-## ⚙️ How It Works
+### ⚙️ How It Works

-- On app launch, Firebase Remote Config is fetched
+On app startup, Firebase Remote Config is fetched.

-- The icon alias specified in the `icon_name` key is enabled
-- All other aliases are disabled
-- This switch happens via native Android code using the PackageManager
+The value of icon_name and app_label determine which alias to enable.

+The Kotlin module enables that alias and disables all others.

+The launcher icon and app name are updated immediately on Android.

 ---